lasp/fp32-fsw-xmera/algorithms/thrFiringSchmitt/thrFiringSchmitt.rst

   thrusters is stored in the module variable ``numThrusters``.
 The maximum force per thruster is stored in ``maxThrust``.

-- The last thruster state variable ``lastThrustState`` is set to off (i.e. false)
+- The previous thruster state variable ``prevThrustState`` is set to off (i.e. false)

 Update() Functionality